aksommerville/egg2/README.md

 - - [x] metadata
 - - [x] unpack
 - - [x] pack
+- - [ ] list
+- - [ ] run: Same as build, but after a success launch the native executable. (update the project wizard's makefile too)
+- - [ ] hexdump: Convenience to extract one resource from a ROM and dump it.
 - [ ] Native runtime.
 - - [x] Load.
+- - [ ] Pick language.
+- - [ ] Event queue.
 - - [ ] Synth.
 - - [ ] Render.
 - - [ ] Input.